rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 This following process is a step-by-step walk-through of the App-V and UPM operations, and the users' expectations.

-- **Performance**: After implementing this approach in the VDI/RDSH environment, on first login,
+- **Performance**: After implementing this approach in the VDI/RDSH environment, on first sign-in,
   - (Operation) A user-publishing/refresh is initiated.

-    (Expectation) If it's the first time that a user has published virtual applications (for example, non-persistent), this operation will take the usual duration of a publishing/refresh.
+    (Expectation) If it's the first time that a user publishes virtual applications (for example, non-persistent), this operation takes the usual duration of a publishing/refresh.

 - (Operation) After the publishing/refresh, the UPM solution captures the user integrations.

-    (Expectation) Depending on how the UPM solution is configured, this capture may occur as part of the sign-out process.
-This result will incur the same/similar overhead as persisting the user state.
+    (Expectation) Depending on how the UPM solution is configured, this capture might occur as part of the sign-out process.
+This result incurs the same/similar overhead as persisting the user state.

   **On subsequent logins**:

-  - (Operation) UPM solution applies the user integrations to the system prior to publishing/refresh.
+  - (Operation) UPM solution applies the user integrations to the system before publishing/refresh.

-    (Expectation) There will be shortcuts present on the desktop, or in the start menu, which work immediately.
-When the publishing/refresh completes (that is, package entitlements change), some may go away.
+    (Expectation) There are shortcuts present on the desktop, or in the start menu, which work immediately.
+When the publishing/refresh completes (that is, package entitlements change), some might go away.

-  - (Operation) Publishing/refresh will process unpublish and publish operations for changes in user package entitlements.
+  - (Operation) Publishing/refresh process unpublishes and publishes operations for changes in user package entitlements.

     (Expectation) If there are no entitlement changes, publishing will complete in seconds.
 Otherwise, the publishing/refresh will increase relative to the number and complexity of virtual applications

     The publishing operation (**Publish-AppVClientPackage**) adds entries to the user catalog, maps entitlement to the user, identifies the local store, and finishes by completing any integration steps.

-  - (Operation) UPM solution will capture user integrations again at sign off.
+  - (Operation) UPM solution captures user integrations again at sign out.

      (Expectation) Same as previous.

   **Outcome**:

-  - Because the user integrations are entirely preserved, there will be no work for example, integration for the publishing/refresh to complete.
-All virtual applications will be available within seconds of sign in.
+  - Because the user integrations are entirely preserved, there's no work.
+For example, integration for the publishing/refresh to complete.
+All virtual applications are available within seconds of sign in.
-  - The publishing/refresh will process changes to the users-entitled virtual applications, which impacts the experience.
+  - The publishing/refresh processes changes to the users-entitled virtual applications, which impacts the experience.

-- **Storage**: After implementing this approach in the VDI/RDSH environment, on first login
+- **Storage**: After implementing this approach in the VDI/RDSH environment, on first sign-in.

   - (Operation) A user-publishing/refresh is initiated.

     (Expectation):

-    - If this instance is the first time a user has published virtual applications (for example, non-persistent), this will take the usual duration of a publishing/refresh.
+    - If this instance is the first time a user publishes virtual applications (for example, non-persistent), this takes the usual duration of a publishing/refresh.
-    - First and subsequent logins will be impacted by pre-configuring of packages (add/refresh).
+    - First and subsequent sign-ins are impacted by preconfiguring of packages (add/refresh).

   - (Operation) After the publishing/refresh, the UPM solution captures the user integrations.

-    (Expectation) Depending on how the UPM solution is configured, this capture may occur as part of the sign-off process.
-This result will incur the same/similar overhead as persisting the user state.
+    (Expectation) Depending on how the UPM solution is configured, this capture might occur as part of the sign-off process.
+This result incurs the same/similar overhead as persisting the user state.

   **On subsequent logins**:

-  - (Operation) UPM solution applies the user integrations to the system prior to publishing/refresh.
+  - (Operation) UPM solution applies the user integrations to the system before publishing/refresh.
-  - (Operation) Add/refresh must pre-configure all user targeted applications.
+  - (Operation) Add/refresh must preconfigure all user targeted applications.

     - (Expectation):
-      - This may increase the time to application availability significantly (on the order of 10s of seconds).
+      - This might increase the time to application availability significantly (on the order of 10s of seconds).
-      - This will increase the publishing refresh time relative to the number and complexity* of virtual applications.
+      - This increases the publishing refresh time relative to the number and complexity* of virtual applications.

-   - (Operation) Publishing/refresh will process unpublish and publish operations for changes to user package entitlements.
+   - (Operation) Publishing/refresh processes unpublish and publish operations for changes to user package entitlements.

-  **Outcome**: Because the add/refresh must reconfigure all the virtual applications to the VM, the publishing refresh time on every login will be extended.
+  **Outcome**: Because the add/refresh must reconfigure all the virtual applications to the VM, the publishing refresh time on every sign-in is  extended.

-### <a href="" id="bkmk-plc"></a>Impact to Package Life Cycle
+### <a href="" id="bkmk-plc"></a>Affect to package life cycle

 Upgrading a package is a crucial aspect of the package lifecycle.
-To help guarantee users have access to the appropriate upgraded (published) or downgraded (unpublished) virtual application packages, it's recommended you update the base image to reflect these changes.
+To help guarantee users have access to the appropriate upgraded (published) or downgraded (unpublished) virtual application packages, update the base image to reflect these changes.
 To understand why review the following section:

 App-V 5.0 SP2 introduced the concept of pending states.
 In the past,

 -   If an administrator changed entitlements or created a new version of a package (upgraded) and during a publishing/refresh that package was in-use, the unpublish or publish operation, respectively, would fail.

--   Now, if a package is in use, the operation will be pended.
-The unpublish and publish-pend operations will be processed on service restart or if another publish or unpublish command is issued.
-In the latter case, if the virtual application is in-use otherwise, the virtual application will remain in a pending state.
-For globally published packages, a restart (or service restart) often needed.
+-   If a package is in use, the operation is pending.
+The unpublish and publish-pend operations are processed on service restart or if another publish or unpublish command is issued.
+In the latter case, if the virtual application is in-use otherwise, the virtual application remains in a pending state.
+For globally published packages, a restart (or service restart) is often needed.

-In a non-persistent environment, it's unlikely these pended operations will be processed.
+In a non-persistent environment, it's unlikely these pended operations are processed.
 The pended operations, for example tasks are captured under **HKEY\_CURRENT\_USER** \\ **Software** \\ **Microsoft** \\ **AppV** \\ **Client** \\ **PendingTasks**.
-Although this location is persisted by the UPM solution, if it isn't applied to the environment prior to a sign in, it will not be processed.
+Although this location persists by the UPM solution, if it isn't applied to the environment prior to a sign in, it isn't processed.

-### <a href="" id="bkmk-evdi"></a>Enhancing the VDI Experience through Performance Optimization Tuning
+### <a href="" id="bkmk-evdi"></a>Enhancing the VDI experience through performance optimization tuning

-The following section contains lists with information about Microsoft documentation and downloads that may be useful when optimizing your environment for performance.
+The following section contains lists with information about Microsoft documentation and downloads that might be useful when optimizing your environment for performance.

 #### Windows Server